 - loglik_ models_ missing_normalize.py: In this file, the different likelihood models for the different types of variables considered (real, positive, count, categorical and ordinal) are included.

 - model_ HIVAE_inputDropout.py: Contains the HI-VAE with input dropout encoder model.

 - model_ HIVAE_factorized.py: Contains the HI-VAE with factorized encoder model

 - For questions regarding algorithm --> Alfredo Nazabal: firstname.lastname@example.org

-main_directory: where is the project folder
+main_directory: project folder

-dataset_name: the name of the database (if you want)
+dataset_name: the name of the database (required)

 types_list_d: a dictionary where the key is the dataset name, which contains a list with tuples that indicates the column names, types, the number of dimensions and classes